geoanalytic/geoanalytic.github.io/_posts/2016-11-27-serving-a-leaflet-map-from-our-django-site.md

 <!-- ... -->
 ```
 {% endraw %}

 ## Write Some Javascript To Generate The Map

-Perusing the base.html file, we see a reference a file called project.js where we are intended to place our project specific javascript.
+Perusing the base.html file, we see a reference to a file called project.js where we are intended to place our project specific javascript.
 We'll follow this structure for now but in the future we may find a need to develop a different set of templates for including our code.
 If you have doubts about how this is all works, the [Django template engine documents](https://docs.djangoproject.com/en/1.10/topics/templates/) are pretty good.
 We will edit the `cookie-cutter-demo/static/js/project.js` file and add some code:

 ```javascript
 var lon = -114;